wazeerc/popn/README.md

 <!-- ReadMe template forked from: https://github.com/othneildrew/Best-README-Template -->

 <a name="readme-top"></a>
-# Power Outage Push Notifications 🔌:mauritius:
+# Power Outage Push Notifications 🔌🇲🇺
 <!-- ABOUT THE PROJECT -->

 ### About The Project